ilan-schemoul/nvim-config/README.md

 # Medium priority
 - When a test succeeds, "snapshot" of current code so if test fails after I can diff with current code
+- Bring back obsession or similar or at least shortcut to save current session

+## Low priority
+- Search in past logs
 - https://github.com/stevearc/overseer.nvim compile, rebuild, start unit/functional/integration test
-- Bring back obsession or similar
-- Search in past logs
-## Low priority
 - Remainder plugin
 - https://github.com/Wansmer/treesj

-# Claude skills ideas
-## To commit
-- Commit (optimise first speed)
-- Push (optimise speed)
-## To write
-- Review MPEG
-- Apply comments from Gitlab
-- Wolverine (cascading message)
-- Fix tests
-- Blame (read commit, MPEG, jira ticket)